DannyArends/DaNode/README.md

 ###### UPDATE THE HOSTS FILE

-If you do not own the domain you wish to host for, redirect the domain to your local IP address using the hosts file:
+If you do not own the domain name you want to host, use the /etc/hosts file to redirect requests from the domain name to your local IP address using the hosts file:

     sudo nano /etc/hosts